 The Employment Law Review: Russia

-The labour relationship between employees and employers of all types (including legal entities, individual entrepreneurs and natural persons) in Russia is governed by the Constitution, the Labour Code, federal laws and other statutory acts containing norms of labour law.
+The labour relationship between employees and employers of all types (including legal entities, individual entrepreneurs and natural persons) is governed by the Constitution, the Labour Code, federal laws and other statutory acts containing norms of labour law.
 The parties to a labour relationship cannot contract out of requirements imposed by Russian labour law.

 Cases relating to employment issues are presented before a court of general jurisdiction.
 Generally, the terms and procedures of trials on employment issues are specified in the Civil Procedure Code.
 The specific terms and procedures of trials on administrative issues are stipulated in the Administrative Procedure Code.

 In addition to the judicial opportunity to protect labour rights, there are other options set forth in the Labour Code.
 An employee may pursue self-protection of labour rights, protection of labour rights and legitimate interests by labour unions, state authorities' supervision, and control of labour law observance.
-For instance, the employee may apply to a commission on labour disputes convened on a parity basis by representatives of the employer and employee and settle a labour dispute out of court, if the dispute is not exclusively subject to the consideration of the court of general jurisdiction.
+For instance, the employee may apply to a commission on labour disputes convened on a parity basis by representatives of the employer and employee, and settle a labour dispute out of court, if the dispute is not exclusively subject to the consideration of the court of general jurisdiction.